Lung cancer patients rarely worry just about following their treatment plan.

 |From left, nurses Catherine Del Ferraro, Anna Cathy Williams and Gloria Juarez discuss a lung cancer patient’s plan of care.
 (Photo by Alicia Di Rado)|

-Their program, now in testing through a major National Cancer Institute-funded study, aims to profoundly influence how health professionals nationwide will work with the hundreds of thousands of people diagnosed with lung cancer in the years ahead.
+The program aims to profoundly influence how health professionals nationwide will work with the hundreds of thousands of people diagnosed with lung cancer in the years ahead.

 Among late-stage lung cancer patients: